BorisMolch/pfrontend-temp/content/works/jellyfish.md

 * **Synchronized Tempo clock** ( multiplayer only)

-Rhythmic elements are synchronised across all the headsets encouraging some togetherness to the choir of player.
+Rhythmic elements are synchronized across all the headsets encouraging some togetherness to the choir of player.